Susan M. Preece, Director

 Emma J. Gibbon, Adult Services Librarian

 Emma has worked at the library since 2011.
-She likes to read everything, especially horror, literary fiction, short story collections, and genre-blending fiction such as slipstream and gaslamp fantasy.
-She also likes memoir, poetry, popular science and graphic novels.
-She serves on the Maine Library Association’s Communications Committee, where she is their official “tweeter.”
+She likes to read everything, especially horror, weird fiction, literary fiction, short story collections, and genre-blending fiction such as slipstream and gaslamp fantasy.
+She also likes memoir, poetry, and graphic novels.

 Mariah Sewall, Children’s Librarian